 Transport: Bus to the Dung Gate.

 Opening times: While the complex is open to all people, non-Muslim visitors will NOT be allowed entry into the building of the Dome of the Rock.
 Visitors should also note that Temple Mount may be closed to visitors during times of turmoil or religious conflict in Jerusalem.
-Generally, it is open Saturday to Thursday, (in summer) from 7.30am to 11am and from 1.30pm to 3pm; and (in winter) from 8am to 10.30am and 12.20pm to 2pm.
-Closed on Fridays and during prayer times
+Generally, it is open Saturday to Thursday, (in summer) from 7:30am to 11am and from 1:30pm to 3pm; and (in winter) from 8am to 10:30am and 12:20pm to 2pm.
+Closed on Fridays and during prayer times.